 Key Sections: Please provide documents demonstrating your ability/achievements in the following areas:

-2. Recognizing diverse viewpoints: In making decisions and proposing actions to address an environmental issue, consider (a) a diversity of viewpoints (e.g., different stakeholders, academic disciplines, regulatory domains, policy objectives, etc.) and (b) practice ethical reasoning by considering the impact on a variety of stakeholders and systems (e.g., whether those with power listen to those without, whether negative effects are disproportionally borne by minority communities, whether actors take responsibility for unintended consequences, whether actions come at the expense of future generations, etc).
+- Diverse viewpoints: In making decisions and proposing actions to address an environmental issue, demonstrate two skills: (a) Recognizing a diversity of viewpoints (e.g., different stakeholders, academic disciplines, regulatory domains, policy objectives, etc.).
+Explicitly recognize and describe divergent viewpoints, comparing/contrasting underlying assumption, interests, and objectives.
+Drwa well-reasoned conclusions about the validity/value of these different viewpoints and how they should in teh end be balanced, reconciled, or resolved. (b) Practice ethical reasoning by considering the impact on a variety of stakeholders and systems (e.g., whether those with power listen to those without, whether negative effects are disproportionally borne by minority communities, whether actors take responsibility for unintended consequences, whether actions come at the expense of future generations, etc).
 Select at least one example for objective (a) and one example for objective (b).
 Ensure that one of these comes from an upper level ENVS course (495, 510, 520).

-3. Interdisciplinary thinking: Demonstrate understanding of the interconnected, interdisciplinary nature of environmental studies.
+- Interdisciplinary thinking: Demonstrate understanding of the interconnected, interdisciplinary nature of environmental studies.
+Given a specific issue, specify the different dimensions, apply appropriate disciplinary knowledge/methods to those dimensions, and integrate across disciplines as needed to fully address the complexity of the issue.
 At least one example that includes multiple disciplinary perspectives.

-6. Experiential learning: Submit evidence of meaningful, sustained, environmental learning activities.
+- Experiential learning: Submit evidence of meaningful, sustained, environmental learning activities, if you have it..
 These might include reflective statements, summaries, or journals prepared during or at the end of an internship; evidence of and reflection upon appropriate volunteer activities; evidence of or reflections upon appropriate jobs, appropriate study abroad experiences, etc.